 Option Description System Board This section lists the primary hardware features of your computer.
-System Information Memory Information PCI Information Processor Information Device Information Boot Sequence Allows you to change the order in which the computer attempts to find ar operating system.
-Boot Sequence Diskette drive SATA HDD Drive USB Storgae Device CD/DVD/CD-RW Drive Onboard NIC Boot List Option Allows you to change the boot Allows you to change the boot list option.
-Legacy
+System Information Memory Information PCI Information Processor Information Device Information Boot Sequence Allows you to change the order in which the computer attempts to find an operating system.
+Boot Sequence Diskette drive SATA HDD Drive USB Storgae Device CD/DVD/CD-RW Drive Onboard NIC Boot List Option Allows you to change the boot list option. - Legacy

 Option Description

 - UEFI

 Advanced Boot Options Allows you to Enable Legacy Option ROMs

 • Enabled (Default)

 Date/Time Allows you to set the date and time.
 The changes to the system date and time takes effect immediately.

 Table 3.
 System Configuration

-Option Description

-Integrated NIC Allows you to configure the integrated network controller.
-The options are:

-Disabled Enable UEFI Network Stack Enabled Enabled w/PXE (Default) Enabled w/Cloud Desktop

-Serial Port Identifies and defines the serial port settings.
-You can set the serial port to:

-Disabled(Default)COM1COM2COM3COM4

-NOTE: The operating system may allocate resources even if the setting is disabled.

-SATA Operation Allows you to configure the internal SATA hard-drive controller.
-The options are:

-DisabledATAAHCI (Default)

-Drives Allows you to enable or disable the various drives on-board:

-SATA-0SATA-1SATA-2

-Default Setting: All drives are enabled.
+Option Description Integrated NIC Allows you to configure the integrated network controller.
+The options are: Disabled Enable UEFI Network Stack Enabled Enabled w/PXE (Default) Enabled w/Cloud Desktop Serial Port Identifies and defines the serial port settings.
+You can set the serial port to: Disabled(Default) COM1 COM2 COM3 COM4 NOTE: The operating system may allocate resources even if SATA Operation the setting is disabled.
+Allows you to configure the internal SATA hard-drive controller.
+The options are: DisabledATAAHCI (Default) Drives Allows you to enable or disable the various drives on-board: SATA-0 SATA-1 SATA-2 SMART Reporting Default Setting: All drives are enabled .
+This field controls if the hard drive errors for the integrated drives are reported during system startup.
+This technology is